Active Directory User properties – General tab

 Ownership of objects in Active Directory

-Active Directory Object Classes and Attributes: A complete overview
+Active Directory Object Classes and Attributes: An overview

 Active Directory stores data in the form of objects.
-An object can be a single element, such as a user, group, OU, sites, contacts or
+In this article, let us take a complete overview on Active Directory object classes and attributes.
+An object can be a single element, such as a

 Active Directory Object Attributes